 Quarterly Rail Safety Orientation Days provide an opportunity for students from Cultural and Linguistically Diverse (CALD) backgrounds, and individuals with a disability, to familiarise themselves with Queensland Rail services and facilities and gain confidence to travel independently on the rail network.

 This unique event allows attendees to explore a stationary train and its features in a controlled environment with expert speakers and demonstrations.

 Our Customer Engagement Team work with QPS Rail Squad, Translink Transit Officers, Authorised Officers and Station Operations staff to deliver a range of topics including:

 - Rail safety

-- Train etiquette
+- Train etiquette and on-board behaviour

 - Orientation of Queensland Rail features and services